The Paint Palette is your source for ready-made paints to use in your mandalas. It appears when click one of the Line & Fill Palette's swatches.

 Clicking the Cancel Button closes the Paint Palette and reverts the paint of the calling swatch to its value before the palette was opened.

-Clicking the Done Button closes the Paint Palette leaving the paint of the calling swatch set to its current value.
+Clicking the Done Button closes the Paint Palette leaving the paint of the calling swatch set to the palette's current value.

 There are a few things to be aware of regarding how MandalaMaker works with transparency: